 Not sure if I'm okay with this.
 I like what Morrison is doing with him in Action Comics.
 I like him being the same age as Superman and the close friend of Clark Kent.
 Clark needs a friend who is a guy and not a superhero, someone he can be normal with.

-Pull list: Animal Man, Action Comics, Aquaman, Batman, Batman Inc, Detective Comics, Green Lantern, Justice League, Ravagers, Superman, Swamp Thing
+Pull list: Aquaman, Batman, Batman Inc, Green Lantern, Justice League, Superman Unchained, JLA

 I think most people never liked Jimmy anyhow.
 It's like having a book starring Peter Parker, who is friends with a guy named Spider-Man.